Ralph Lord of the Flies quotes with page numbers help you find what you need in context.

 Ralph’s quote highlights the tragedy of Simon’s death, who was mistaken for a ‘beast’ and killed by the boys.

-It also serves as a warning to Ralph and the other boys that they have descended into darkness and that civilization, law, and order are the only things keeping them from behaving like barbarians.
+It also warns Ralph and the other boys that they have descended into darkness and that civilization, law, and order are the only things keeping them from behaving like barbarians.

 The quote reminds readers that humans are capable of great evil and the consequences of unchecked violence and savagery.